lulzsun/RePlaysTV/README.md

 You can also join the [Discord community](https://discordapp.com/invite/Qj2BmZX) to discuss about development, report bugs, etc.

+Installation instructions below.

 ![Preview](/resources/preview.png)

 # Installation
-You must have the last Plays client installed.
-Reinstalling is NOT recommended as of now.
-It is best if you already have Plays installed before the shutdown occurred.
+You must have the last Plays client installed (3.0.0).

 You can find a mirror download of the Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)

-Instructions
+Instructions:
   1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases).
   2. Close out of Plays if it is currently running
   3. Open the installer executable